Alireza29675/Me/RESUME.md

 # Alireza Sheikholmolouki

-Solution-Driven Front-end Developer with 11+ years of programming and 7+ years of experience leveraging JavaScript to build creative web-applications, websites, and interactive features that drive business growth and improve UX.
+Solution-Driven Front-end Engineer with 7+ years of advanced programming and leveraging JavaScript to build creative web applications, websites, and outside-the-box features that drive business growth and improve UX.

 <p align="left">
     <a href="https://linkedin.com/in/alireza-sheikholmolouki/" target="_new">LinkedIn</a> ●